 Key Stage 2 (KS2) Results

-80% of pupils achieved level 4 or above in reading, writing and maths
+78% of pupils achieved the expected standard for the combined score in reading, writing and maths

 We follow the National Curriculum, tailoring the requirements to provide our children with a broad, balanced and exciting curriculum, which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of later life.